 - Memorable moments

-Many moms are all in the first month of their little one’s baby book and then peter off, but if you have a plan, you might just complete the whole thing.
-Take a look at the best things to write and include in a baby book.
+Many moms are all in the first month of their little one’s baby book and then stop writing in it.
+But, if you have a plan, you might just complete the whole thing.
+Take a look at some baby book examples for the best things to write and include in them.

 - Pictures of mom while pregnant